teeterls/Digital_Signal_Processing/README.md

 # Digital_Signal_Processing

 Basic Digital Signal Processing codes in Matlab.
-In this repo, several DSP projects can be found in different folders, each one including the executable file-m) (main and every extra file needed (audio files .WAV or data container files .mat)
+In this repo, several DSP projects can be found in different folders, each one including the executable file (main.m) and every extra file needed (audio files .WAV or data container files .mat)
 The structure and content of this repo is the following:

 ### 1. Sampling and quantation